-Some security expenditure may qualify as part of the base cost of immovable property held for domestic or private purposes, such as a primary residence or holiday home.
+Security expenditure of a capital nature may qualify as part of the base cost of immovable property held for domestic or private purposes, such as a primary residence or holiday home.
 Paragraph 20(1)(e) of the Eighth Schedule includes in the base cost of an asset -

-"the expenditure actually incurred in effecting an improvement to or enhancement of the value of that asset, if that improvement or enhancement is still reflected in the state or nature of that asset at the time of its disposal;".
+"the expenditure actually incurred in effecting an improvement to or enhancement of the value of that asset;".

 Examples of such improvement or enhancement expenditure include the cost of installing an electric fence or the cost of a burglar alarm system which is integrated into the fabric of a building.
-To qualify for inclusion in the base cost of an asset, the relevant improvement must still be on hand at the time of disposal of the property.